Brauxo/Job-database-interface/README.md

 generate random jobs : In the menu you can find a generator that will create 30 randoms jobs from a preset list

+Show graph : show a graph of jobs salaries by sectors

 ## Instructions
 To use the application: